 But it was the early days that held the sporting world in thrall.
 John and Ilsa were at their record breaking best in 1958, the year of the Cardiff Empire and Commonwealth Games.
 John won three gold medals – the 440yds, 1650yds and the 4x220yds relay.
 This came after the pair dominated the national championships in January that year.
 Thirteen year-old Ilsa had already broken two world records before 15 year-old John set the same 800m and half mile records for men two days later, then followed with 200m, furlough, 400m and quarter mile records during the next week.

 After retirement, Konrads entered the world of swim coaching, before becoming the Australasian director of cosmetics giant L’Oreal.
-He assisted with the bid for the 2000 Sydney Olympics, and is now a company director operating the Cook and Phillip Park Aquatic & Fitness Centre, as well as consulting in Human Resources.
+He assisted with the bid for the 2000 Sydney Olympics, and was a company director operating the Cook and Phillip Park Aquatic & Fitness Centre, as well as consulting in Human Resources.